March 7

 1918 — (23th of Adar, 5678) The Palestine Fund Restoration Commission announced to today that “plans have been completed for the establishment of a great Jewish university in Jerusalem” and “that one of the first duties of the commission, which is going to Palestine under the auspices of the fund, would be the founding of this university” on the site which has already been chosen and acquired

-1933 — (9th of Adar, 5693) “The Nazis hoisted their swastika flag over a synagogue at Bochum this morning.”; At Konigsberg, a bomb which was thrown into the local synagogue “exploded near the ark, setting fire to the curtain.”
+1933 — (9th of Adar, 5693) “The Nazis hoisted their swastika flag over a synagogue at Bochum this morning.”; At Konigsberg, a bomb which was thrown into the local synagogue “exploded near the ark, setting fire to the curtain”

 1940 — (18th of Adar-1, 5700) As Jews continued to protest against the newly enacted British laws limiting purchase of land in Palestine by Jews, the Chief Rabbis and leaders of the Vaad Leumi led a protest demonstration through the streets of Jerusalem while other Jews took part in a work stoppage in Haifa.
 In reaction to the protest in Jerusalem, the British imposed an over-night curfew on the Jewish quarter of the City of David

-1944 — (12th of Adar) At Birkenau, 3,860 Jews who had been living in «family quarters», were sent to the gas chambers.
+1944 — (12th of Adar-1) At Birkenau, 3,860 Jews who had been living in «family quarters», were sent to the gas chambers.
 Five days earlier, in their special «family quarters», they were shown off to Red Cross representatives (who were not allowed to see the rest of the camp.)

-1947 — (15th of Adar, 5707) As the British continued their efforts to pacify Palestine, 5,000 troops and policemen surrounded Rehoveth, Nathanya and Hadera and began searching the communities for “terrorists” and weapons.
+1947 — (15th of Ada-1r, 5707) As the British continued their efforts to pacify Palestine, 5,000 troops and policemen surrounded Rehoveth, Nathanya and Hadera and began searching the communities for “terrorists” and weapons.
 The raid netted thirty-two detainees and a small cache of arms

-1949 — (6th of Adar, 5709) During Operation Uvda, “Golani forces conquered the village Ein Harouf; “the Alexandroni Brigade moved from Beersheba through Mamshit towards Sodom and then made an amphibious landing near Ein Gedi through the Dead Sea.”; The IDF established a based Ayn Husb at the junction of the Beersheba-Sodom and Sodom-Eilat tracks
+1949 — (6th of Adar-1, 5709) During Operation Uvda, “Golani forces conquered the village Ein Harouf; “the Alexandroni Brigade moved from Beersheba through Mamshit towards Sodom and then made an amphibious landing near Ein Gedi through the Dead Sea.”; The IDF established a based Ayn Husb at the junction of the Beersheba-Sodom and Sodom-Eilat tracks

-1979 — (8th of Adar, 5739) Twelve people were injured when a bus was detonated on a bus at the Plaza hotel, while nobody was injured when a second bomb was detonated on another bus in Tel Aviv
+1979 — (8th of Adar-1, 5739) Twelve people were injured when a bus was detonated on a bus at the Plaza hotel, while nobody was injured when a second bomb was detonated on another bus in Tel Aviv

 2003 — (3rd of Adar II, 5763) Two Israelis were killed and five were wounded when armed terrorists infiltrated the community of Kiryat Arba and attacked during Shabbat.
 Hamas claimed responsibility for the attack